-The answer to the first question is pretty straight forward.
+The answer to the first question is pretty straightforward.
 Wall Street loves volatility.
 Volatility creates trading activity and opportunity for Wall Street to game retail accounts.
 So it doesn't serve their best interest to educate the average retiree on just how dangerous volatility can be.
-They desperately don’t want anyone, especially you vulnerable retiree, to know the following…Your investment returns in retirement are not constant, that you know, but the fact that this lack of consistency can wreak havoc on your retirement plans, you may not be as aware of.
 The fact remains, if you absorb losses early in retirement, the odds that your assets will last your lifetime decline considerably.

 Second, Wall Street needs passive investors to do their bidding.
-Closet index funds and separate accounts can be gamed to Wall Street’s own advantage.
-This is where they park their bad trades, sell to when markets are going down and buy from when markets are rebounding.
+Pooled accounts like mutual funds are gamed to Wall Street’s advantage.
+This is where they park bad trades, trade with when volatility takes hold and they can't find a buyer or seller in the open market.
 And this is why 94% of all mutual funds underperform the market averages1.
 Because Wall Street is gaming them for their own gain.
-Despite promoting the “buy-and-hold” concept ad nauseam, Wall Street never takes the approach for themselves.
-By taking a passive approach to investing, the investor is serving as Wall Street’s patsy.

 So what to do with this information?

-What makes this answer so difficult is that the prospects for most any type of investment outside of equities is so dire at this point.
+What makes this answer so difficult is that the prospects for any safe investment is so dire at this point.
 CDs at 0.5%?
 10-year Treasury bonds at 1% with a negative real return?
 Where does one go?
 Where does one achieve a respectable return outside of equity markets?

 Our investment solution is specifically designed to mitigate the Sequence of Return Risk.
-We start off with 2 major assumptions:
+We start off with 2 major directives:

 - Protect principle at all costs.
-It is our Rule #1.
+It is Rule #1 for us.
 And it is based on the principle that it is easy to make up a 5% or 10% loss.
 But recovering from a 40%+ loss becomes nearly insurmountable given the Law of Parabolic Proportions.